 Here are some examples of the types of projects that are eligible for funding.
 These are only examples.
 A project does not have to cover all of the topics or activities listed.

-- Water quality monitoring and testing including settlement impact analysis, especially if the project also includes an element that uses the data to promote enhanced water quality.
+- Water quality monitoring and testing including sediment impact analysis, especially if the project also includes an element that uses the data to promote enhanced water quality.

 - Innovative low impact development or green infrastructure projects intended to reduce stormwater pollution or other water quality impacts.